-Specialized Victim Services Worker – Domestic Violence Unit
+Specialized Victim Services Worker – Embedded Domestic Violence Unit

 Location – Prince George

 The Specialized Victim Services Support Worker will be part of the DVU team at the Prince George RCMP Detachment.
-This Support Workers acts as an advocate for victims and provides victims with resources, support and information related to domestic violence
+The DVU team consists of staff from RCMP, MCFD and the Victim Services support worker.
+The support workers acts as an advocate for victims and provides victims with resources, support and information related to domestic violence

 The Specialized Victim Services Worker will provides crisis intervention, emotional support, safety planning, assistance in navigating the criminal justice system, liaison with justice personnel, and community resource referrals.
 Services are provided to individuals who are dealing with victimization resulting from domestic violence, partner assault, adult sexual assault, child sexual assault/abuse, stalking, human trafficking and criminal harassment.